 Flag Description С This flag allows an alternate LECS address to be specified.
 By default, the SunATM software uses the well-known address specified in the LAN Emulation standard.
 If, however, your LECS has a different address, or you wish to connect to the LECS over a PVC, you may provide the alternate ATM address or VCI in a c entry.
 If you wish to make a PVC connection, the VCI must be 17, as required by the LAN Emulation standard.
 The interface and ATM address or VCI must be included.
 S This flag specifies the LES address or VCI, and instructs the system to contact the LES directly, and to use default subnet configuration information.
 This flag should be used if your subnet does not have an LECS.
 Without this entry, the system first connects to the LECS, which provides the LES address and configuration information. m Notifies the system that the entire ATM address, including the network prefix, must be configured manually on this interface.
-If your interface is connected to a switch that does not support ILMI, you must include this option in your /etc/opt/SUNWconn/atm/aarconfig or /etc/opt/SUNWconn/atm/ laneconfig file.
-Note that the variables \$myaddress, \$prefix and \$localswitch_server (which use the switch prefix obtained from the switch via ILMI) may not be used if ILMI is not running.
+If your interface is connected to a switch that does not support ILMI address registration, you must include this option in your /etc/opt/SUNWconn/atm/aarconfig file.
+Note that the variables \$myaddress, \$prefix and \$localswitch_server (which use the switch prefix obtained from the switch via ILMI) may not be used if ILMI address registration is disabled.

-TABLE 3-7 describes the required, optional, and illegal fields for each flag type.
+TABLE 3-6 describes the required, optional, and illegal fields for each flag type.

 Interface MAC Address/ELAN Name ATM Address VCI Flag

 required optional required illegal 1

-required required xor 1 xor^1 t
+required required xor 1 xor 1 t

 required Emulated LAN name illegal illegal n

 required MTU Size in bytes illegal illegal М

 required illegal required illegal a

-required illegal xor 1 xor C
+required illegal xor 1 xor С

-required illegal xor 1 xor s
+required illegal xor 1 xor S

 required illegal illegal illegal m

-1 xor means s that you can use either the ATM Address field or the V /CI field, but n ot both.
+1 xor means that you can use either the ATM Address field or the VCI field, but not both.

-TABLE 3-7 laneconfig Flag Requirements and Options
+TABLE 3-6 laneconfig Flag Requirements and Options